Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Related Work

 Extensive research has been conducted on the sensing coverage of radar systems, primarily focusing on free space conditions.
 Yang et al. \cite{radar2013} explored the geometrical relationship between the coverage area of a bistatic radar and the distance between the transmitter and receiver.
 Similar investigations have been carried out in Wi-Fi systems, where Xin et al. \cite{freesense2018} developed a sensing coverage model for different movement patterns in free space, utilizing a Fresnel zone model.
 The size of the sensing coverage was found to be influenced by the extent of the target's reflection surface, with larger reflection surfaces resulting in expanded sensing coverage.
 Wang et al. \cite{placement_matters} proposed a sensing coverage model based on sensing capability metrics, observing that coverage size initially increases but eventually decreases with increasing distances between the transmitter and receiver.

-While existing studies have delved into sensing coverage in indoor scenarios, none of them considers the reflection effect of walls on targets.
-Walls are commonly viewed as obstacles in indoor environments, affecting only the static power in the sensing coverage model.
-This paper, however, accounts for the effects of walls on the dynamic power and explores the phase interactions between the wall-reflected path and the LoS path within the sensing coverage model.
+While existing studies have delved into sensing coverage in indoor scenarios, none have considered the reflection effects of walls on dynamic signals.
+Typically, walls are viewed as obstacles in indoor environments that primarily affect static power within the sensing coverage model.
+However, the dynamic information from human activities is embedded in the wall-reflected signals.
+Hence, incorporating these reflected signals in the model can lead to a positive effect on sensing performance.
+This paper addresses the impact of walls on dynamic signals and explores the phase interactions between the wall-reflected path and the LoS path within the sensing coverage model.